codingwithmagga/mathvizanimator/PULL_REQUEST_TEMPLATE.md

 ### Closing Issues

-Put `Fixes #XXXX` or similar in your comment to auto-close the issue that your PR fixes (if such).
+Put `Fixes #<ISSUE_NUMBER>` or similar in your comment to auto-close the issue that your PR fixes (if such).

 ---

 ## Template

+Please delete all the above lines (including this one) and replace <ISSUE_NUMBER> with the issue you are fixing with this PR.
+Fill out the topics below if necessary.

-Fixes #XXXX
+Fixes #<ISSUE_NUMBER>

 ### Proposed changes